Propagation of singularities for gravity-capillary water waves: Abstract

 \section{Abstract}

-We obtain two results of propagation for the system of gravity-capillary water waves --- first the propagation of oscillations and decay at the spatial infinity and second a microlocal smoothing effect when the initial surface is non-trapping --- extending the results of Craig, Kappeler and Strauss~\cite{CKS95microlocal}, Wunsch~\cite{Wunsch99propagation} and Nakamura~\cite{Nakamura05propagation} to quasilinear dispersive equations.
-We also prove the existence of water waves with an asymptotically Euclidean surface and an asymptotically stationary velocity field.
-To obtain these results, we extend the paradifferential calculus to weighted Sobolev spaces and develop a semiclassical paradifferential calculus, we also define a family of wavefront sets --- the quasi-homogeneous wavefront sets which, at least in the Euclidean geometry, generalize the wavefront set of H\"{o}rmander, the scattering wavefront set of Melrose, the quadratic scattering wavefront set of Wunsch and the homogeneous wavefront set of Nakamura.
+We obtain two results of propagation for the gravity-capillary water wave system.
+The first result shows the propagation of oscillations and the spatial decay at infinity; the second result shows a microlocal smoothing effect under the non-trapping condition of the initial free surface.
+These results extend the works of Craig, Kappeler and Strauss~\cite{CKS95microlocal}, Wunsch~\cite{Wunsch99propagation} and Nakamura~\cite{Nakamura05propagation} to quasilinear dispersive equations.
+These propagation results are stated for water waves with asymptotically flat free surfaces, of which we also obtain the existence.
+To prove these results, we generalize the paradifferential calculus of Bony~\cite{Bony79calcul} to weighted Sobolev spaces and develop a semiclassical paradifferential calculus.
+We also introduce the quasi-homogeneous wavefront sets which characterize, in a general manner, the oscillations and the spatial growth/decay of distributions.